kartik-212004/hackathon-iiit/README.md

 ## 🙌 Acknowledgements

 - Special thanks to the open-source community for amazing resources.
-- Inspiration from real-world applications of AI in surveillance systems.
+- Inspiration from real-world applications of AI in surveillance systems .